 Technical terms like Noise Reduction Coefficient (NRC) and Sound Transmission Class (STC) can be somewhat confusing.
 While one measures the build-up of noise within a space, the other measures the sound transmission between spaces.
 It is important to understand the difference of these two ratings.
+(See demonstration of sound control for Cellulose vs. Fiberglass Insulation.)

 The Noise Reduction Coefficient (NRC) measures the build-up of noise within a space.
 A single number index rating is used to measure the sound absorption of a material.
 Fiberlite’s Cellulose Insulation products have an NRC rating from .75 to .82 depending on wall design, materials and applied density of the product.
 Simply put, FTI’s Cellulose Insulation products will absorb 75% to 82% of the sound that it comes in contact with and will reflect 18% to 25% of the sound back into the space.
 However, NRC does not address a material’s barrier effect.
 Nor, does it give information as to how absorptive a material is in the low and high frequencies.
 NRC is only the average of the mid-frequency sound absorption coefficients (250, 500, 1000 and 2,000 hertz) rounded to the nearest 5%.